A place to share thoughts and ideas about Dungeons and Dragons

 I haven’t posted here in a while.
 I have been working on 5E Ship-to-Ship combat rules.
 They will be finished soon.
 In the mean time here is part that may be of general interest.

-Rough water adds 5 to all the following DCs except for saves made when more than 5 feet under the surface.
-Flotsam or other floating items grant advantage to saves to stay afloat.
+Rough water adds 5 to all the following DCs except for checks made when more than 5 feet under the surface.
+Flotsam or other floating items grant advantage to checks to stay afloat.

 This can be hazardous to your health.
 If you fall overboard you will splash down 1d6+5 feet from your ship.
 If you are pushed overboard you will fall 2d6+5 feet from your ship.
 If you jump or dive into the water you can enter the water at any point up to the maximum distance you can jump (refer to the Jumping rules in the Player’s Handbook).
 If you fall or are pushed overboard, you must succeed on a DC 10 Dexterity (Acrobatics) check to enter the water without damage.
 Otherwise you receive 1d6 hit points damage from the fall.